 This is the total amount of cash provided by (used in) investing activities.
 In our example, we have a net outflow for each and every year.

 This category is also called financing activities and reports any issuance or repurchases of stocks and bonds of the company, as well as any dividend payments it makes.
 The changes in long-term liabilities and stockholders’ equity in the balance sheet are reported in financing activities.

 Issuance (repayment) of debt

-A company will issue debt as a way to finance its operations.
-The more cash it has the better, as it will be able to expand rapidly.
-Unlike equity, issuing debt doesn’t grant any ownership in the company, so it doesn’t dilute the ownership of existing shareholders.
+A company issues debt as a way to finance its operations.
+The more cash it has, the better, as it will be able to expand rapidly.
+Unlike equity, issuing debt doesn’t grant any ownership interest in the company, so it doesn’t dilute the ownership of existing shareholders.
 The issuance of debt is a cash inflow, because a company finds investors willing to act as lenders.
-However, when these investors are paid back, then a debt repayment is a cash outflow.
+However, when these investors are paid back, then the debt repayment is a cash outflow.

 Issuance (repayment) of equity

 This is another way of financing a company’s operations.
-Unlike debt, equity holders will have some ownership stake in the business in exchange for money given to the company for use.
+Unlike debt, equity holders have some ownership stake in the business in exchange for money given to the company for use.
 Future earnings must be shared with these equity holders or investors.
 Issuance of equity is an additional source of cash, so it’s a cash inflow.
 Conversely, an equity repayment is a cash outflow.
-This is buying back, through cash payment, the equity from its investors, and thereby increasing the stake held by existing equity holders.
+This is buying back, through cash payment, the equity from its investors and thereby increasing the stake held by the company itself.